On the convergence of stochastic primal-dual hybrid gradient: Convergence

 \section{Convergence}

 We start with a lemma analyzing one iteration behavior of the algorithm.
-This lemma is essentially the same as Lemma 4.4 in~\cite{chambolle2018stochastic} up to minor modifications and is included for completeness, with its proof in the appendix. \begin{lemma} Let Assumption~\ref{as: asmp1} hold.
-Let us denote $z=(x, y)$ and define the functions
+This lemma is essentially the same as~\cite[ Lemma 4.4]{chambolle2018stochastic} up to minor modifications and is included for completeness, with its proof in Section~\ref{sec: pf_first_lem}.
+We first introduce some notations.